Prishvin/microvm/README.md

 This project consists of a virtual machine and a compiler for a simple Forth like stack based language. current command set is

+Simple.p is a demo program counting from 20 to 1 by step 2

+machine functions defined by machine.h

+compiler is in StackCompuler folder.

+project files yet to be organized.

     *ptr++= (Opcode){.opcode = 0, .txt = "NOP"};    // no operation
     *ptr++= (Opcode){.opcode = 1, .txt = "PUSH"};   // push to stack
     *ptr++= (Opcode){.opcode = 2, .txt = "POP"};    // pop from stack